dhaivat1729/Preprocessing_AnteriorSegment/README.md

         This repository has two directories, Left and right.

-        1. Left: This directory has all the data acquired from left camera, and all the codes and files related to processing of raw data of right camera only.
+        1. Left: This directory has all the data acquired from left camera, and all the codes and files related to processing of raw data acquired from left camera only.

-        1. right: This directory has all the data acquired from right camera, and all the codes and files related to processing of raw data from right camera only.
+        1. right: This directory has all the data acquired from right camera, and all the codes and files related to processing of raw data acquired from right camera only.

         Both directories have certain sub-directories and files: